All Episodes

 And to this day, British intelligence denies that any of this took place, which they would have to do.

-Uh and even the author of the book, The Feathermen, that's the book on which this movie is based, won't discuss it.
+And even the author of the book, The Feathermen, that's the book on which this movie is based, won't discuss it.

-He won't discuss the controversy or the story that he once was uh so adamantly defending to be real, so it just added more to the intrigue of this.
+He won't discuss the controversy or the story that he once was so adamantly defending to be real.

-Now, this is this this oil shake is from Oman.
+Now, this oil sheikh is from Oman.

-He's not a he's not a Saudi Sheik.
+He's not a Saudi sheik.

-This all happened back in the 1970s, but it is about the actions, the secret actions of British intelligence, uh taking out this Sheikh's three sons.
+But it is about the actions, the secret actions of British intelligence taking out this Sheikh's three sons.

 He doesn't want it known he had anything to do with it.

-He's not he just and that's why he demands that each of these deaths be staged as an accident.
+He just, and that's why he demands that each of these deaths be staged as an accident.

-Uh and it's it opened last weekend and it did pretty well, and they've got it on more screens this weekend.
+And they've got it on more screens this weekend.

 So killer elite.

-It's that genre, if you like that kind of movie, I think you'd really like this.
+It's That genre, if you like that kind of movie, I think you'd really like this.

-I uh I do like the genre now and then.
+I do like the genre now and then.

-It is an escape movie, it'll take you away, but there is a genuine story behind it, and the intrigue uh of it being true or not just adds to it.
+It'll take you away, but there is a genuine story behind it, and the intrigue of it being true or not just adds to it.

-Anyway, uh let me take a break here.
+Anyway, let me take a break here.

 We'll do that.

-Come back and grab more of your phone calls as open line Friday rolls on right here at the EIB network.
+Come back and grab more of your phone calls as Open Line Friday rolls on right here at the EIB network.

 Sit tight.

-This oil shake doesn't want it known that he's the source behind these British agents being killed, and and of course there's a team in British uh in British security, the uh uh uh uh security that and and intelligence that's designed to protect agents who engage in this kind of activity against any retaliation.
+And of course, there's a team in British security, security and intelligence that's designed to protect agents who engage in this kind of activity against any retaliation.

-So you've got the people protecting the assassins, the assassins being targeted by the sheikh, the assassins are trying to set it up so it's accidents that kill these guys.
+So you've got the people protecting the assassins, the assassins being targeted by the shake.

-It's not just gratuitously uh action-packed uh special effect-oriented.
+It's not just gratuitously action-packed, special effect-oriented.

 It's worth it.

-Killer elite.
+Killer Elite.

-Ron San Diego, California, great to have you on the EIB network.
+Great to have you on the EIB network.

 Hello, sir.